mvolkmann/blog/src/python/python-compared-to-js.md

 can be used in Node applications by installing the `node-fetch` package with `npm install node-fetch`.

+Here is an example were we fetch an image of a given dog breed.

 ```js
 const fetch = require('node-fetch');